counteractive/Get-UnifiedAuditLog/README.md

 ## Synopsis

-Gets event from the Office 365 unified audit log and outputs them into the pipeline (as hashtables).
+Gets event from the Office 365 unified audit log and outputs them into the pipeline.

 ## Description